jon-jacky/Piety/editors/edsel.md

 ## Frame commands ##

-The $L$ command refreshes the entire frame including all windows, and also the command line in the scrolling region.
+The *L* command refreshes the entire frame including all windows, and also the command line in the scrolling region.
 This command can be used to recover if display contents get corrupted.